ansys/pyaedt/doc/source/User_guide/modeler.rst

 The AEDT 3D and 2D Modelers use object-oriented programming to create and manage objects.
 You can use getters and setters to create an object and change its properties.

-In the following example we create a box and change the color to red:
+The following code creates a box and changes the color to red:

 .. code:: python